nchamakuri/dune-em/README.md

 + HDF5 library

 First, download the DUNE core modules to a single directory on your computer.
-For example, create a directory and clone the core modules and extension modules required for `dune-heart` into it:
+For example, create a directory and clone the core modules and extension modules required for `dune-em` into it:
 _Note: Checkout release branch 2.9 when the modules are downloaded directly from git._
 ```bash
 mkdir Dune